 I’m younger than 16.
 Can I help build a Habitat house?

-There are several ways you can participate; you can raise funds, advocate, reach out to involve your community, plan events, paint, and landscape.
+There are several ways you can participate; you can raise funds, advocate, reach out to involve your community, and help plan events.
 Unfortunately, no one under 16 is allowed to be present on a Habitat build site while construction is taking place.
 This is strictly enforced for liability reasons.

 This sounds great!
-How do I join Youth United?
+How do I join Student Engagement?